Variable Selection for Kernel Two-Sample Tests: Introduction

-\subsection{Related Work}
+\subsection{Related work}

-Classical \Jie{variable selection} approaches seek to extract the most valuable features from a group of high-dimensional data points.
-Especially, the sparse PCA approach aims to select crucial features such that the sample covariance based on sample sets can be maximized~\citep{li2020exact, dey2022solving, dey2022using}; the truncated SVD approach aims to formulate a low-rank data matrix with minimum approximation error~\citep{li2020best}, and the maximum entropy sampling or experiment design approach aims to select a subgroup of samples that reserve information as much as possible~\citep{li2021beyond, li2022d}.
-However, \Jie{variable selection} for identifying the differences between two groups is less studied in literature.
-Recently, \citet{mueller2015principal} proposed to find the optimal subset of features such that the Wasserstein distance between projected distributions in dimension $d=1$ is maximized.
-Later \citet{wang2021two} and \citet{wang2020kerneltwosample} modified the projection function as the linear mapping with general dimension $d>1$ and nonlinear mapping, respectively, thus improving the flexibility of dimensionality reduction and power of two-sample testing.
-However, these two references do not provide methodologies to identify useful subsets of features that characterize the differences between two groups the most.
+{\bf Variable selection.} Classical variable selection approaches seek to extract the most valuable features from a group of high-dimensional data points.
+To name a few, sparse PCA seeks to select crucial variables that maximize the sample covariance based on sample sets~\citep{li2020exact, dey2022solving, dey2022using}; truncated SVD aims to formulate a low-rank data matrix with minimum approximation error~\citep{li2020best}, and the maximum entropy sampling or experiment design aims to select a subgroup of samples that reserve information as much as possible~\citep{li2021beyond, li2022d}.
+However, existing literature has paid less attention to {variable selection} for identifying differences between the two groups except~\citep{ide2007computing, ide2009proximity,hara2015consistent, bonferroni1936teoria}.
+The references therein mainly rely on parametric assumptions regarding the data-generating distributions.
+In particular, \citet{taguchi2000new} assume target distributions are Gaussian and find important variables such that the difference between mean and covariance among two groups is maximized.
+The works~\citep{ide2007computing, ide2009proximity,hara2015consistent} further model distributions as Gaussian graphical models and detect the difference between distributions in correlation and partial correlation.
+However, it is undesirable to restrict the analysis to parametric distributions, especially for real-world applications.
+Bonferroni method~\citep{bonferroni1936teoria} has been proposed in the two-sample testing context to compare every single feature using statistical tests to obtain representative variables.
+Still, it may not perform well when correlations exist between variables.